 The list of health benefits due to Omega 3 intake is pretty huge.
-I am going to mention just a few key benefits and will soon go into the sources part which is more important.
+I am going to mention just a few key benefits and will soon go into the part of the source which is more important.

-- Helps to reduce impact of rheumatoid arthritis.
+- Helps to reduce the impact of rheumatoid arthritis.

 - Lowers blood pressure.

 - Important for cardiac health.
-Also reduces chances of coronary heart diseases.
+Also reduces the chances of coronary heart diseases.

-- Is good for treatment of autism in children.
+- Is good for the treatment of autism in children.

 - Has anti-inflammatory effects and can be used to reduce a variety of inflammation and related pain.

-- Helps in treatment of patients with systemic lupus.
+- Helps in the treatment of patients with systemic lupus.

 - Can be used in the treatment of dry eye syndrome.

-- Can significant impact in lowering the probability of being affected by pneumonia.
+- Can a significant impact on lowering the probability of being affected by pneumonia.